 Synaptive’s BrightMatter™ technology provides state-of-the-art innovation in informatics, imaging, planning, surgical navigation and advanced visualization

-VANCOUVER, BRITISH COLUMBIA (November 22, 2016) — Every day, 27 Canadians receive a brain tumour diagnosis.
+Vancouver, BC (November 22, 2016) — Every day, 27 Canadians receive a brain tumour diagnosis.
 With over 120 different types, finding the best treatment can be an overwhelming, frightening process for patients and their families.
 Physicians must carefully consider whether surgical intervention is the best course of action since a tumour’s location may have profound impact upon the patient’s quality of life after surgery.

 With these challenges in mind, Synaptive Medical Inc., a Toronto-based medical device and technology company, is proud to announce that Vancouver General Hospital is the first Canadian hospital to install its innovative BrightMatter™ technology, which integrates imaging, surgical planning, and robotic visualization.

 “Some tumours are inoperable because of their location in the brain and their impact on motor, language and other key functions,” said Dr. Brian Toyota, head of Neurosurgery for Vancouver General Hospital.
 “With BrightMatter’s planning and advanced visualization capabilities, we hope to provide additional treatment options to patients to improve their quality of life and longevity.”